Subscribe

 • Unwanted litter.
 When a dog breeds and has an unwanted and unplanned litter, it may be too much for the owners to care for the puppies.
 Rather than selling them themselves, they may surrender them to a shelter.

 • Behavioral problems.
 Some dogs are rehomed because they display negative or potentially dangerous behaviors.
-These can include aggression (either person or other animal directed), anxiety and excessive chewing or barking.
-You can ask for a dog that doesn’t have behavioral problems.
+These can include aggression (either human or animal-directed), anxiety, and excessive chewing or barking.
 Not everyone has the resources to deal with a difficult dog — and that’s OK.

 • Strayed from home.
 The dog may have gotten lost, and the owners failed to locate the pup.
 This could have resulted in the dog becoming a stray and getting picked up by animal control.